The foundational knowledge for your future and the people supporting your academic success.

 Who is my academic advisor?
 Where do I find their contact information?

 Your academic advisor is an individual who works in your school or college.
 They may be a professor who teaches and advises students or a staff member who serves as a professional, full-time advisor.
 They are your best resource for learning about your degree requirements and navigating your academic plan for graduation.
-Find contact information for your academic advisor or college’s advising office in your SPIRE Student Center.
+Find your major advising information in the Academics tile on your SPIRE Student Center.